aksio-insurtech/.github/values.md

 ## Empathy

 Understanding who we are building what we're building for is vital to get it right.
-This is best achieved through listening to input and being inquisitive towards the persona.
+This is best achieved through listening to input, being open to change and being inquisitive towards the persona.
 It applies at all levels, be it an API or tool being used by another developer all the way to the end-user using the software through a user interface.

 ## Maintainability